 Creamy Greek Salad Dressing

-By storing the dressing in an airtight container like this OXO little salad dressing shaker— I can use it over the course of 3 days.
+I like to store the dressing in an airtight container like this OXO little salad dressing shaker.
+I can use it over the course of 3 days.
 That’s the longest I normally keep homemade dressing.
 You probably could keep it longer but I never want to take the chance.
 Better to be safe then sorry, right?
+Any container with a lid will do.
+Remember, always store it in the refrigerator!

 Oh and I just had to share the cutest photo ever… my food stylist on set with me during the photo shoot.
 This is real life guys.
 I’m constantly keeping an eye on him plus trying to style and shoot before